professorjrod/professorjrod/README.md

 ### Hello! 👋

-My name is Jared and I am a full-stack developer from Portland, Oregon
+My name is Jared and I am a developer from Portland, Oregon

 - 🧬 I’m currently working on BioBreak, a biotech stock tracking app
 - 😄 Pronouns: He/Him